aa3025/ubuntu-docker-mpi-hpc/README.md

 # ubuntu-docker-mpi-hpc
 Scripts for setting MPI SLURM HPC with docker for linux Ubuntu hosts

-Prereq: docker installed, user has docker rights
+Prereq: docker.io package installed, user has docker rights or sudo priv's.

 ========================================================================